triestpa/You-Should-Learn-Regex/README.md

 - `+` - Matches one or more instance of the preceding expression.
 - `$` - Signifies the end of the line.

-We could re-write this regex in psuedo-English as `[start of line][one or more digits][end of line]`.
+We could re-write this regex in pseudo-English as `[start of line][one or more digits][end of line]`.

 Pretty simple right?

 > In modern regex implementations, we can replace `[0-9]` with `\d`, which will do the same thing (match any digit).

-This is quite easy (and consistant) to test in any number of languages.
+This is quite easy (and consistent) to test in any number of languages.

 We'll use the following input file as an example.
 ```